4Clover/functional-fantasy/docs/Phase2.md

   async sendToLeague(leagueId: string, embed: EmbedBuilder): Promise<void> {
     // Find all guilds configured for this league const configs = await prisma.guildConfig.findMany({
-      where: { sleeperLeagueId: leagueId },
+      where: { platformLeagueId: leagueId },
     });

     for (const config of configs) {